CAKE: Confidence in Assignments via K-partition Ensembles: Related Work

-Another relevant area involves the challenge of label alignment when comparing clustering results, often addressed using the Hungarian algorithm for optimal permutation matching~\citep{kuhn1955hungarian,meila2007}.
-While this alignment step is standard in ensemble clustering, it has been less commonly used to systematically quantify per-point assignment stability across an ensemble.
+Another relevant area involves the challenge of label alignment when comparing clustering results, often addressed using the Hungarian algorithm for optimal permutation matching~\parencite{kuhn1955hungarian,meila2007}.\\ While this alignment step is standard in ensemble clustering, it has been less commonly used to systematically quantify per-point assignment stability across an ensemble.